Dr Thomas Kemeny

 Email: email@example.comRoom Number: Francis Bancroft Building: 4.43

-Thomas Kemeny is Senior Lecturer (Associate Professor) in Economic Development.
+Thomas Kemeny is a Reader in Economic Development.
 Previously, he held posts at the University of Southampton; The London School of Economics; and the University of North Carolina at Chapel Hill.
 He received his PhD from the University of California, Los Angeles (UCLA).

 Tom studies the determinants of economic development, with a focus on the urban and regional scale.
 Current projects examine topics including: the effects of technology and global trade on work; the role of local social networks in stimulating firm performance; and the impact of immigration and diversity on worker productivity.
 Cutting across such topics, he is interested in policy efforts to stimulate prosperity.

 For his work on social networks, Tom was awarded the 2016 Urban Land Institute Prize for the best paper published in the Journal of Economic Geography.
 In 2015, his book, The Rise and Fall of Urban Economies: Lessons from San Francisco and Los Angeles, was published by Stanford University Press.
 In 2013, Tom won the Early Career Award from the Regional Studies Association.
 His work has received media attention in outlets including Newsweek; the Chicago Tribune; and the Los Angeles Times.
 Tom is currently an Associate Editor at the journal Regional Studies; and serves on the Editorial Board of the Journal of Economic Geography.